Getting Started with Advanced Product Fields for WooCommerce

 - Adding your first field to a product

 Advanced Product Fields for WooCommerce is a WordPress plugin which allows you to add extra options (also called “fields” or “add-ons”) to your WooCommerce products.
 It allows you to add a form with input fields that your shoppers can complete before adding the product to their cart.

 Moreover, the fields can have advanced functionality such as (dis)appearing based on the value of previous fields, or changing the total product price.

 A simple example is adding gift-wrapping options to your product.
 It could be a simple checkbox asking your user “Do you want this product gift-wrapped?“.
 When checked, a select list appears asking your user what color of wrapping paper they prefer.
 If they denoted they want their product gift wrapped, a fee of $2 is added to the total product price.

 Advanced Product Fields for WooCommerce uses field groups to add fields to products.
-A field group is simply used to group several fields together.
-In our example above, it makes sense to create one field group that houses our two fields, as they belong together and won’t be shown anywhere else separately.
+A field group is a term used to group several fields together.
+For the example image above, it makes sense to create one field group that contains the two fields, as they belong together and won’t be shown anywhere else separately.

 Adding fields to products

 There are two methods of adding fields to a product, each with their advantage:

 - Via the WordPress admin menu WooCommerce → Product Fields.
 This method allows you to add fields to multiple products in bulk.